MightyAcas/vylet/README.md

 Most of these should be self-explanatory except the 3 `X` rules at the end. `X` can be annoying on the vowel side because in words, it's often between 2 other vowels (`exist`, `exactly`, `example`, etc.).
 This means any involvement of `X` in a word is likely going to be a redirect. these 3 rules make the redirects less of an issue since `X` is now in a closer, more comfortable spot.

 My implementation of the magic key into my QMK config is done through [Sequence Transform](https://github.com/Ikcelaks/qmk_sequence_transform).
 It's what allows me to create magic rules with the extremely simple syntax you saw above.
 You can also do a bunch of other more complex things with it, I just don't take full advantage of that.

+## Vylet Weaknesses

+Personally I have very little issue with anything this layout has, but I do want to point out some factors that may be turnoffs for others.
+- The hand balance leans right (46/54).
+If you're a right space user this could be too much.
+- Depending on the analyzer used, redirects are either average or a bit above that.
+- Vylet was not optimized with 1u SFS in mind, so the stat is only in the average range instead of being low like many modern layouts are.
+- Some people can't get used to having a somewhat common letter like `W` on the top left pinky key.

+## Definitions

+- Alt Fingering: Pressing a key with a different finger than would be typed with traditional touch typing technique.
+An example of this on Qwerty would be using your middle finger and index finger to type `R` and `T` respectively for a word like `heart`.
+It can be used to make typing a SFB easier.
+- Slide: Pressing a key and quickly moving to a neighboring key while not lifting your finger.
+An example of this on Qwerty would be sliding your middle finger from `E` down to `D` for a word like `walked`.
+It can be used to make typing a SFB easier.
+- Magic Key: A key (often represended by `*` in layouts) which has an output based on the last keypress.
+The output, as well as what keys prompts said output, can be customized.
+An example would be this magic rule: `c★ ⇒ ck`.
+This rule indicates that if the last keypress before the magic key was `C`, the output will be `K`.

 ## Credits
 [Cyanophage](https://cyanophage.github.io/index.html), [Pine](https://clemenpine.github.io/keysolve-web/), and [Oxey](https://oxey.dev/playground/index.html) for their web-based keyboard layout analyzers.
 Their ease of access has been invalable for me.